vtereshkov/umka-lang/doc/api.md

 Parameters:

 * `params`: Stack slots that store the function parameters passed from Umka to C/C++.
-Use `umkaGetParam` to access individual parameters from the slots
+Use `umkaGetParam` to access individual parameters and `umkaGetUpvalue` to access captured variables from the slots
 * `result`: Stack slots that can store the value returned from C/C++ to Umka.
 Use `umkaGetResult` to access the stack slot that can actually store the value

 ### Functions